close button

 We have created partnerships with Peer Health Exchange, Americas Service Commissions and Inside Track to provide additional support to state service commissions and members.

-The Youth Mental Health Corps welcomes media inquiries as we strive to raise awareness and support for youth mental crises.
-Our initiative will leverage the power of national service as a bridge to career pathways to simultaneously address the youth mental health crisis and empower young adults with promising and meaningful careers.
-By highlighting member stories, program insights, and innovative approaches, we aim to foster a deeper understanding of mental health challenges facing today’s youth.
+The Youth Mental Health Corps welcomes media inquiries as we strive to raise awareness and support for youth mental health.
+Our initiative leverages the power of national service to simultaneously address the youth mental health crisis and train young adults for promising and meaningful careers.
+By highlighting member stories, program insights, and innovative approaches, we aim to foster a deeper understanding of the mental health challenges facing today’s youth.

 For media requests, interviews, or partnership opportunities, please contact us at: press@youthmentalhealthcorps.org